vivaria/edisonrul.ing/docs/source/cards/s/spirit-burner.md

 ### Card Rulings

-●Each effect of this card starts a Chain.
+*   Each effect of this card starts a Chain.